nuc1eon/nuc1eon/README.md

 [![gobo](https://gobolinux.org/images/gobolinux_frontpage.png)](https://gobolinux.org/)

+*— A Linux distribution that turns the FHS on its pɐǝɥ 🙃*

 I'm working on GoboLinux to present an alternative & unique perspective on the linux ecosytem.
 GoboLinux strives to become a distro, that will be handy, comfy, community & user oriented, innovative, novel and - most of all - fun!! :)

 <br>